NiMH vs NiCd: Which Battery Technology Reigns Supreme?

 2. What are the main differences between NiMH and NiCd batteries?

-3. Which battery has better environmental impact?
+3. Which battery has a better environmental impact?

 4. What are the charging characteristics of NiMH and NiCd?